 It can be difficult to open up to a stranger – even a stranger who wants to help you!
 When you enter a professional therapeutic relationship, you have a right to know some things about your mentor or therapist outside of Verbal Abuse Journals Survivors’ Mentoring Program.
 Remember, you are hiring them.
 Or in the case of our free mentoring, you need the best person possible to help you.
 You the boss, so make sure you get helped by the best personnel available.

-What is important for you to know?
-Prepare to interview your mentor by knowing what you want to ask her or him.
+Prepare to interview your mentor by knowing what you want to ask your mentor or therapist.
 Here are some common questions you may want to know the answers to up front:

 Experience With Abuse

-- How long were you in an abusive relationship?
+- Were you ever abused?
+How?
+How long were you in an abusive relationship?

 - What types of abuse did you experience?

-- What convinced you to leave?
+- How did you leave?
+What convinced you to leave?
 Did you try to work it out before leaving?